dixsonhuie/dih-k8s-training-labs/lab-service-dev-solution/README.md

 4. docker  login
 5. docker push <your-hub-user>/<repo-name>[:<tag>]
    (e.g : docker push myrest:1.0.1)

+### Prepare and deploy service & deployment yamls
-6. edit mydeployment.yaml change image to the image you built
+1. edit mydeployment.yaml change image to the image you built
-7. copy yaml files to your jumpper
+2. copy yaml files to your jumpper
-7. in jumpper : kubectl apply -f mydeployment.yaml
+3. in jumpper : kubectl apply -f mydeployment.yaml
-8. validate a new pod was created
+4. validate a new pod was created
-9. in jumpper : kubectl apply -f myservice.yaml
+5. in jumpper : kubectl apply -f myservice.yaml

+### Run curl against the k8s service
-10. in jumpper : kubectl get services
+1. in jumpper run: kubectl get services
-11. see external ip for my-rest-api service
+2. see external ip for your service (my-rest-api service)
-12. repeat first exercise replacing local host with the service host [Instead of using loadbalncer as type of service you can change to cluserIP and use ingress as expaline in northbound lab]
+3. repeat first exercise replacing local host with the service host

+note: Instead of using loadbalncer as type of service you can change to cluserIP and use ingress as explained in northbound lab]